lewis-king/advent-of-code-2024/README.md

 ### Day3
 Had to escape the curley braces which was messing with the prompt creation, but apart from that, within roughly 3 secs gpt-4o produced another working solution first time

-Part 2 - OK the LLM took a couple of iterations this time, I updated the solver to store the history of what we tried and made it interactive, so I could tell it the wrong answer it was giving.
+Part 2 - OK the LLM took a couple of iterations this time (I later realised I accidently reverted back to using the more expensive/not as good gpt-4 so this could explain why it required more work!), I updated the solver to store the history of what we tried and made it interactive, so I could tell it the wrong answer it was giving.
 Based on a wrong answer the LLM would then try a new solution given the feedback.
 It looks something like this:
 ```
 Human: No it gave 328 which was incorrect
 System: Here is an improved Python solution